Emna Mizouni

 Emna Mizouni (آمنة الميزوني, /ar/; born 1987) is a Tunisian internet and human rights activist, free-lance journalist, communications expert and business executive.
 In July 2019, After successfully helping to prepare RightsCon Tunis, Access Now, the international non-profit human rights group intent on an open Internet, announced her appointment to serve in their global board of directors.
 In March 2013, Mizouni founded Carthagina, an initiative designed to create interest in Tunisia's cultural heritage at home and abroad.
 In August 2019, she was honoured as Wikimedian of the Year at Wikimania, as a result of the leading role she has played in the development of Arab and African communities as well as her success in promoting the history and culture of Tunisia.

 Early life

-Raised in Tunisia's capital Tunis, Mizouni matriculated from the Lycée Khaznadar in the Le Bardo district of the city in 2006.
+Raised in Tunisia's capital, Tunis, Mizouni graduated from the Lycée Khaznadar in the Le Bardo district of the city in 2006.
 She then attended the École supérieure de commerce (ESCT) in Tunis where she first graduated in management (2009) and then went on to earn a master's degree in marketing, business negotiations, and communications (2011).
 After her studies, she worked in marketing and as a journalist and radio presenter.
 In June 2012, she was appointed Marketing and Communications Officer for the British Council.